What Are the Dangers of Mold in a Home; How to Solve It?

 Effects of Mold on Human Health

-Mold produces spores and chemicals that cause a number of health issues.
+Mold produces spores and chemicals that cause several health issues.
 Some common symptoms of mold exposure include respiratory problems, coughing, sneezing, sinus infection, wheezing, and skin rash.
-While these symptoms are mostly mild, they can develop into more severe complications especially when left unattended.
+While these symptoms are mostly mild, they can develop into more severe complications especially when left unattended so it is important to get a mold testing service to identify and remove mold before someone is seriously affected by it.
 Some of the health-related dangers of mold growth in a house include the following.

 1. Allergic Reactions